chris4jahn/Cloud-Coffeebreak/_posts/2025-02-15-azure-naming-policy-avoiding-chaos-in-the-cloud-with-terraform.md

 #### Option 4: Using Azure CAF Naming Module (Preferred)

 By leveraging the **CAF Naming Module**, you can define your naming scheme once and reuse it for all future resources.
+Some parts are baked in, like the abbreviations for the type, others can be defined in the "data" block.

 ```terraform
 # provider.tf